andyc2901/SpartaGlobalNotes/README.md

 Hi there, my name is Andrew Carver and I'm a junior data engineer at Sparta Global.
 In this repository you will find all of the exercises I complete during my training.
 Below is a brief description of what you will find waiting for you in each of the files in this repository.

 ### File Descriptions:
+Click on the file name to be taken to the folder in the repository.
-- **PythonIntro** - Contains the notes and exercises form the Python Fundamentals teachable course
+- [**PythonIntro**](PythonIntro) - Contains the notes and exercises form the Python Fundamentals teachable course
-- **PythonExercises** - Contains the code for the training exercises given to us to test our function and control loop ability
+- [**PythonExercises**](PythonExercises) - Contains the code for the training exercises given to us to test our function and control loop ability
-- **PythonOOPLearning** - Contains all of the exercises from the Python OOP teachable course
+- [**PythonOOPLearning**](PythonOOPLearning) - Contains all of the exercises from the Python OOP teachable course

 ![Sparta Global Logo](Images/Sparta_Global.png)